 While the concern about chumming and baiting is a valid one, many dive operators argue that the good (educating the public and turning a negative impression of sharks into a positive one) outweighs the bad (producing an unnatural influence to shark behaviour).
 Because the chances of seeing a shark increase with this practice, you will struggle finding a shark dive operator who doesn't use some method of feeding the sharks in Fiji.

 Personally, I'm on the fence with this issue.
 As someone who cares deeply about protecting life on our planet, I am against any practices that have a negative impact on the wellbeing of these amazing marine creatures.
 However, while researching this issue, I haven't been able to find any definitive proof that baiting and feeding sharks is harmful to their existence.
 I also have to refer to my personal experience - I didn't think much of sharks until I witnessed them swimming peacefully inches away from me, so I know that this experience can change minds about whether sharks are worth caring about.

 But I am not an expert in shark behaviour or marine conservation, and am fully aware that my opinion might be the wrong one.
-I invite anyone who has evidence relating to either side of the issue to please contact me through the form on this website, or through social media.
+I invite anyone who has evidence relating to either side of the issue to please let me know.
 I also encourage everyone who is considering participating in a shark dive to carefully research each company and make sure you're diving with one whose values are in line with your own.

 WHERE TO DIVE WITH SHARKS IN FIJI

 Barefoot Kuata Resort offers shark snorkeling as well as their popular Awakening Shark Dive.
 The resort is located in the Yasawas on one of the closest islands to Fiji's main island of Viti Levu, and although it's possible to do a shark swim on a day trip from Nadi, I highly recommend staying a few days.